mouse-reeve/kyranides/03_book_1.md

-having each: And other two stones on each side, having _Mercury_ engraven, with the rod of a Scepter in his right hand: And other two _Anankite_, i. e. true Unions or white Pearl, having on each side Erachmites, i. e. reins, the Goddess _Nemesis_ having her foot upon a wheel, and holding a Rod.
+having each: And other two stones on each side, having _Mercury_ engraven, with the rod of a Scepter in his right hand: And other two _Anankite_, i.e. true Unions or white Pearl, having on each side Erachmites, i.e. reins, the Goddess _Nemesis_ having her foot upon a wheel, and holding a Rod.
 And other two immaculate Pearls, being on each side not